MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Experiments

 \subsection{Experiment Results}

-At a 300B-token budget, \MixtureVitae{} shows strong scaling behavior when compared to the reference permissive dataset and is almost comparable to the non-permissive datasets (Figure~\ref{fig:300b_performance}). \paragraph{Overall average performance.} \MixtureVitae{} outperforming all permissive dataset baselines by a significant margin, with gaps widening considerably for larger model sizes, in terms of average performance across all 10 tasks (see Figure~\ref{fig:average_all_performance}).
+\textbf{Overall average performance.} At a 300B-token budget, \MixtureVitae{} shows strong performance when compared to the reference permissive datasets and is almost comparable to the non-permissive datasets (Figure~\ref{fig:300b_performance}, Tab.~\ref{tab:lang_results}). \MixtureVitae{} outperforms all permissive dataset baselines by a significant margin, with gaps widening considerably for larger model sizes, in terms of average performance across all 10 tasks (see Figure~\ref{fig:average_all_performance}, Tab.~\ref{tab:lang_results}).
 Non-permissive datasets, particularly Nemotron-CC-HQ and DCLM, still achieve the highest overall performance.
-Approaching 300BT, \MixtureVitae{} catches up to FineWeb-Edu and DCLM.
-More importantly, while the top-performing models are still trained on non-permissive datasets like Nemotron-CC-HQ and DCLM, our results demonstrate that this performance gap is no longer a mandate. \MixtureVitae{} proves that a dataset built on a fully permissive, risk-mitigated foundation can achieve highly competitive results—significantly outperforming all other permissive baselines and landing within a small, practical margin of top-tier, legally-ambiguous corpora.
-This finding directly challenges the prevailing assumption that reliance on high-risk, indiscriminately scraped copyrighted data is a prerequisite for training capable LLMs.
-Our findings hold also at the smaller 50B token budget scale (Appendix~\ref{app:50b_exp}).

-\paragraph{Performance on MMLU.}As demonstrated in figure~\ref{fig:average_mmlu_performance}, \MixtureVitae{} performs particularly well relative to others on \textbf{MMLU}, where most baselines fall within near random chance throughout.
+Approaching the 300B token budget, \MixtureVitae{} catches up to FineWeb-Edu and DCLM.
+More importantly, while the top-performing models are still trained on non-permissive datasets like Nemotron-CC-HQ and DCLM, our results demonstrate that this performance gap is no longer an inevitability. \MixtureVitae{} proves that a dataset built on a fully permissive, risk-mitigated foundation can achieve highly competitive results—significantly outperforming all other permissive baselines and landing within a small, practical margin of top-tier, legally-ambiguous corpora.
+This finding directly challenges the prevailing assumption that reliance on high-risk, indiscriminately scraped copyrighted data is a prerequisite for training capable LLMs. \MixtureVitae{} performs particularly well relative to others on reasoning related tasks like \textbf{MMLU} (Figure~\ref{fig:average_mmlu_performance}, Tab.~\ref{tab:lang_results}), where most baselines are near random chance.
 Among all the baselines, only Nemotron-CC-HQ catches up to \MixtureVitae{} at around 260B and overtakes it past that point.
+Our findings also hold at the 50B token budget scale (App.
+Sec.~\ref{app:50b_exp}).